darrelclute/darrelclute.github.io/data/professional/devops-engineer.rst

 Clarity?
 ========

-The prior to sections definitely help provide clarity around some of the confusion that I see come up with regard to DevOps.
+The prior two sections definitely help provide clarity around some of the confusion that I see come up with regard to DevOps.
 And it definitely will help frame deeper conversations that I have with others regarding my opinion on DevOps as a term in a job title.
 But does that help provide clarity